 She cursed her dear cousin under her breath.
 Did Maureen really need a sixth bridesmaid?
 What?
 Five wasn’t enough?
 Did her cousin feel some weird family obligation to include her?
 Why hadn’t she simply declined Maureen’s invitation?

 Oh, yeah.
 She remembered.
 That family obligation thing, according to her mother.

 “Of course you tell her yes.
 She’s your cousin.
 The two of you used to play dolls together, for heaven’s sake.
 You should be pleased she wants to include you in her wedding.
 You really should make an effort to be closer to family, Megan.
 You’re such a loner,” her mother had said.

 Right.
 Like her mother had made an effort!
 Where was she?
 Why wasn’t she on this plane, why wasn’t she attending her niece’s wedding?

 Megan chastised herself for having these thoughts.
 Her mom had every intention of making the trip with her to attend the wedding.
 She had looked forward to seeing her sister.
-But Megan’s dad became ill, and her mom cancelled her plans in order to stay home and nurse him back to health.
+But Megan’s dad became ill a few days before, and her mom cancelled her plans in order to stay home and nurse him back to health.
 Megan now wished she, too, had come up with a reason, an excuse, to cancel.